 The terms "residence hall" and "dorm" are often used to mean the same thing, but UAF recognizes a significant difference between the two.
 The term dorm originates from the Latin word dormitus, meaning to sleep.
 An important objective of residence hall communities at the University of Alaska Fairbanks is to provide not just a place to sleep, but also a safe and productive environment to study and learn, and opportunities for social interaction.
 Residence Life staff through activities and programs held in every hall make important contributions to this objective.

-You can also find an application online.
-Please complete the application with the $355 ($40 nonrefundable application fee plus $315 damage deposit).
+Complete the online application with the $40 nonrefundable fee.
 The earlier we receive your application, the better your chances of getting the space you want.
 We are usually able to add new students for spring semester.

 Yes!
 Each hall has professional and student staff assigned to it that assist with check in and check out, provide social and educational programs and activities, conduct conflict resolution, enforce policies, and help students in time of need.
 These staff members are specially trained to help residents cope with the challenges of being in college.
 Resident Assistants are students just like you who have lived in the halls for at least a year.
 They are chosen for these positions because they exhibit a genuine desire to help students achieve personal and educational success.
 RD's are professional live-in staff who supervise RA's and help provide counseling and guidance for resident students.
 We encourage all residents to get to know your hall staff!

 All residence halls are open during Thanksgiving and Spring Breaks.
 There is no additional charge to stay in the buildings during these times.
 Most buildings are closed during Winter Break and Summer Break.
 Residents wishing to stay on campus will be consolidated into as few buildings as possible.
 If you wish to stay on campus during Winter Break or Summer Break, you must apply via your UAOnline account